 - Recommended by ANAD

-- Some find the meal log difficult to use
+- Meal log can be difficult to use

 Cost

-Recovery Record is free, and does not have any paid premium memberships for users.
-There is a separate paid app for clinicians who want to connect with clients using the app.
+Recovery Record is free to use.
+There is a separate paid app for clinicians who want to connect with clients.

 Overview